DenioD/sdl-cli/README.md

 ```

 ## Options
-Here are some CLI arguments you can pass to silentdragonlite-cli.
-Please run silentdragonlite-cli --help for the full list.
+Here are some CLI arguments you can pass to `silentdragonlite-cli`.
+Please run `silentdragonlite-cli --help` for the full list.

 * `--server`: Connect to a custom SilentDragonLite lightwalletd server.
     * Example: `./silentdragonlite-cli --server 127.0.0.1:9069`